 For most of you, you will have already created your WordPress website and are just looking to write a blog post.

-If you still haven’t created your blog or Wordpress website, please check out our step-by-step guide on How to Start a WordPress Blog.
+If you still haven’t created your WordPress website, please check out our step-by-step guide on how to start a blog.

 I remember the first time I logged into the dashboard of a WordPress website.
 I thought I had been given access to controls of a nuclear power-plant.